10 perfect places for a picnic

 Capitol Square is a good candidate simply because it's also surrounded by food at the Dane County Farmers' Market on Saturdays, and there are free concerts by the Wisconsin Chamber Orchestra on Wednesdays.

-Just off the square, Fromagination sells picnic baskets for two, $24.99.
+Just off the square, Fromagination sells many picnic-basket items.

 On Lake Mendota, Picnic Point is a wooded peninsula that is easily reached via the Lakeshore Path.
 Pick up something from the many food carts that cluster at the end of State Street, on the edge of campus.